e-ivkov/libp2p-node-example/README.md

 3. mdns (mainly for development purposes, to test faster on local machine)
 ### Stats gathered
 The node gathers the following stats in a `stats.txt`, which it saves on exit.
-1. Average ping time to each peer
+1. Mean ping time to each peer
-2. Average transmission rate (through floodsub) to each peer measured in bytes per unit of time
+2. Mean transmission rate (through floodsub) to each peer measured in bytes per unit of time

+All mean stats are gathered with 95% confidence interval.
 This stats are saved only for the latest N requests, where N is specified as command line argument `stats_window size`
 ### What the node does